mei-shred/vest-investor-memo.github.io/index.md

 3. Access to high-minimum investment vehicles
 4. Direct ownership of securities for tax efficiency.
 Automated Tax Loss Harvesting (Not Offered By Any Competitor Yet)
 5. Team's experience in building scalable fintech solutions

+## Competitor Analysis

+We're mainly competing with wealth managers rather than digtial brokerages but we will include both here.

+1.  **Wealth Management Startups (Wealthy, Dezerv)**
+   - High minimum investment requirements ($60k+)
+   - High Fee
+   - Professional service companies rather than Technology companies (A tech front end on a traditional wealth manager)
+   - Focuses on HNIs rather than HENRY customers
+   - VEST advantage: Lower entry barrier, lower fee,  advanced AI customization, direct indexing, HENRY focused.

+2. **Smallcase - Closest Competitor**
+   - Horizontal aggregator of Wealth Managers
+   - No flexibility and control.
+Smallcase are managed by professionals.
+They decide to rebalance and general strategy.
+On VEST 24/7 availability of AI to customize strategy and rebalance or change tilt whenever you want.
+   - Portfolios aren't uniquely built for users.
+Users lose out on personal alpha.
+   - Similar high fee structure to generic wealth managers.(On top of a recurring subsription fee)
+   - No tax-loss harvesting.
+No AI Usage.
+   - Don’t function as a brokerage, you link to your existing brokerage.
+Affiliate fee model.
+   - Different end goals/vision:
+      - We want retail investors to operate as hedge funds.
+Our goal is to provide tools and intelligence for them to personalize their strategy.
+      - Smallcase wants to be a special investment vehicle.
+The rely on experts providing intelligence.
+   - VEST advantage: Full customization, lower fees, automated tax-loss harvesting

+3. **Traditional Mutual Funds (HDFC, ICICI, SBI Mutual Funds)**
+   - High fees (2-2.5% expense ratio)
+   - Lack of personalization - Can't tilt according to insights.
+   - Not Tax Effecient
+   - VEST advantage: Lower fees, AI-powered customization, direct indexing, Automated TLH

+4. **Robo-advisors and Brokerages (Groww, Zerodha Coin, Paytm Money)**
+   - No customization
+   - No access to premium vehicles
+   - Not wealth managers
+   - No automated TLH or Direct Indexing.
+   - No Integration of AI yet.
+   - VEST advantage: Advanced AI customization, access to Premuim vehicles, superior tax optimization

 ## Why Now?
 1. Gen AI capabilities enabling sophisticated portfolio management without the need for Humans.